In need of a sunburn remedy?

 I actually didn’t even realize I was sunburned until the next morning, when the pain of my stinging skin woke me up early.
 But I knew just want to do!
 I grabbed my sunburn remedy ingredients, and in just a few minutes, the stinging stopped and I was on my way to burn-free skin!
 By the very next day, it was basically gone.
 This works way better for me than aloe vera ever did!

-Remember this remedy the next time you get a sunburn, and your skin will thank you.
+Remember this sunburn remedy the next time you get burnt, and your skin will thank you.
 It’ll heal the burn much more quickly than you ever thought was possible!

 Heal your sunburn overnight in just 2 steps:

-- First, wet the washcloth with cold water, then splash on the apple cider vinegar.
+- First, wet the washcloth with cold water, then splash on a little apple cider vinegar to the cloth.
 Dab the wet cloth onto your sunburn, soaking the skin.
 You should notice instant relief from any stinging!
 It feels sooo good on a sunburn.
 After a few minutes, your skin should be dry.

 - Now, liberally rub on some coconut oil to the sunburned area.
+UPDATE: I now use Lavender and Peppermint essential oils with the coconut oil, just by melting a little in my hand, and adding about 2 drops Lavender, and one drop Peppermint.
+The Lavender really helps to heal the burn, and the Peppermint cools the skin and releases heat.
+I highly recommend it!
+But only if you’re using therapeutic-grade essential oils.
+Learn more and find out where to order them HERE.
 By the next day, your skin should be significantly healed.
 I recommend continuing with the coconut oil for several days to promote healing and to help ease the skin peeling that is usually inevitable after a burn.
 Exfoliate and lubricate (with more coconut oil)!